Activity

 • marker pens

-• pipe cleaners and other found craft materials
+• optional: pipe cleaners and other found light craft materials

 Procedure

 Students build a motor into a simple electric circuit: a battery and motor, connected into a loop with wires, using masking tape to attach the wires to each component.
-When the loop of the circuit is closed, the shaft on the motor will turn, but often so fast that it might be hard to see - put your finger on it to feel it turn.
+When the loop of the circuit is closed, the shaft on the motor will turn, but often so fast that it might be hard to see - put a piece of tape on it (or on the motor tray) to see it turn.

 Once students have their motor working, show them the card stock and other materials, which they can tape to the shaft of the motor.